botherder/targetedthreats/README.md

 # targetedthreats

 Collection of IOCs related to targeting of civil society.
+If you're interested, I also compile a list of [Reports](https://github.com/botherder/targetedthreats/wiki/Reports) detailing attacks against activists, dissidents and journalists.

 You will find a *targeted.csv* file containing the list of indicators, a *disabled.csv* which contains incomplete indicators, and *targetedthreats.rules*